LunarG/VulkanSamples/layers/vk_validation_layer_details.md

 ### APIDump Pending Work

  1. vkAllocDescriptorSets does not correctly print out all of the created DescriptorSets (no array printing following main API txt)

+## General Pending Work
+A place to capture general validation work to be done.
+This includes new checks that don't clearly fit into the above layers.

+ 1. For Upcoming Dynamic State overhaul (if approved): If dynamic state value that is consumed is never set prior to consumption, flag an error
+ 2. For Upcoming Dynamic State overhaul (if approved): If dynamic state that was bound as "static" in current PSO is attempted to be set with vkCmdSet* flag an error
+ 3. Need a WSI validation layer(s) to validate correct usage of WSI API.
+One issue that has already come up is correct UsageFlags for WSI SwapChains and SurfaceProperties.
+Tons of other stuff including semaphore and synchronization validation.